PROGRAMS & SERVICES

 Coordinators organize community outings and sensory-friendly events for kids with autism and their families.
 Events include Sensory-Friendly movies, Lookout Baseball games in skybox, fire station or police station visits, train museum, and more.

 El Programa en Español Sobre Autismo proporciona información y apoyo para la comunidad latina con autismo a través de materiales educativos, grupos de apoyo, reuniones, talleres y actividades sociales.

-The STAGES (Supporting Transitioning Adults Growing in Essential life Skills) program at the Chattanooga Autism Center aims to increase independence among adults (18 years old +) with Type I/high functioning autism through individualized training sessions to promote achievement of the participant’s independent living goals.
+The STAGES (Supporting Transitioning Adults Growing in Essential life Skills) program increases independence among adults (18 years old +) through individualized training sessions to promote achievement of the participant’s independent living goals.